-Glenville State College have incorporated their major emergency planning programs into this Emergency Operations Plan (EOP).
+Glenville State College has incorporated its major emergency planning programs into this Emergency Operations Plan (EOP).
 The plan considers all phases of emergency management operations in order to minimize the impacts of natural and man-made disasters.
 The EOP includes response guidelines, operational procedures, building emergency plans, and notification procedures among other measures.
 The EOP is intended to ensure that Glenville State College is prepared to react to emergencies.

-The EOP is located on the web site of Glenville State College under the Campus Police icon.
+The EOP is located on the web site of Glenville State College under the Emergency icon.